 One tip for installations: do not run HDMI more than 25 feet.
 There are HDMI cables that are longer, but the longer you go, the more the cable acts as an antenna, picking up RF signals.
 For whatever reason, 25 feet seems to be where reliability dives off the cliff.
 If you need to send HDMI farther, you can use baluns, special converter boxes that modify the signal so it can travel over a balanced (i.e., interference-resistant) type of cable, most often Ethernet.

 Wireless video is one of the most asked-for inputs.
 Some projectors have it, usually in the form of an optional USB dongle.
-But, because the video generally has to be compressed and, due to the presence of so many competing wireless devices—especially wireless routers—the wireless interface on projectors is only recommended for PowerPoint, photos, or showing relatively static computer graphics, not for full-frame-rate video.
+But, because the video generally must be compressed and, due to the presence of so many competing wireless devices—especially wireless routers—the wireless interface on many projectors is recommended only for PowerPoint, photos, or showing relatively static computer graphics, not for full-frame-rate video.
 In addition, the range of projector wireless dongles is usually limited to about a 30-foot line of sight.
 If you really need to send video wirelessly, there are third-party options that can do it, and some are even uncompressed.
-But even with dedicated solutions, there are so many unpredictable environmental variables that the technology is not going to be mission-critical reliable.
+The Epson PowerLite Home Cinema 5040Ube comes paired with a wireless HDMI transmitter/receiver set, making it great choice where your home theater setup precludes HDMI wiring.

 Can I rely on a projector's built-in speakers?